 What even more astounding is that science is now showing we ALSO get our Mitochondrial DNA from our mothers.
 The Mitochondria are one of the most powerful indicators of our health.
 They are the powerhouse for each and every cell in our body.

-If our Mitochondria are sick, we’re sick.
-They produce the ATP energy that feeds our cells.
+The Mitochondria produce the ATP energy that feeds our cells.
 The power of these small organelles in every cell is astonishing.
 Their ability to manipulate DNA expression and cell health is second to none.
 Not to mention that the richest concentration of Mitochondria lies in your head.
 That’s right, your brain contains the greatest abundance of these life giving powerhouses.

 7. Dominguez-Bello, Maria G., et al. “Delivery mode shapes the acquisition and structure of the initial microbiota across multiple body habitats in newborns.”
 Proceedings of the National Academy of Sciences 107.26 (2010): 11971-11975.